-At a meeting held on May 13, 2021, the Board, including all of the directors that are not interested persons of the Company (voting separately), unanimously voted to approve the continuation and renewal of the existing investment advisory agreement (the "Investment Advisory Agreement") by and between the Company and the Adviser for an additional one-year period.
+At a meeting held on May 18, 2022, the Board, including all of the directors that are not interested persons of the Company (voting separately), unanimously voted to approve the continuation and renewal of the existing investment advisory agreement (the "Investment Advisory Agreement") by and between the Company and the Adviser for an additional one-year period.

-In reaching a decision to approve the continuation and renewal of the Investment Advisory Agreement, the Board, assisted by the advice of fund counsel, requested and received a significant amount of information and considered all the factors the Board believed relevant, including, among other things, the following: (1) the nature, extent and quality of services performed by the Adviser, including the investment performance of the Company, other comparable registered investment companies, certain other accounts advised by an affiliate of the Adviser, and a relevant market index; (2) information regarding the fees and other expenses paid by the Company, including the cost of services provided by the Adviser and its affiliate; (3) the profitability to the Adviser of its relationship with the Company, including certain ancillary and other benefits received by the Adviser; (4) comparative information on fees and expenses borne by other comparable registered investment companies, and another account advised by the Adviser; (5) the extent to which economies of scale would be realized as the Company grows and whether fee levels reflect these economies of scale for the benefit of the Company's investors; and (6) various other factors.
+In reaching a decision to approve the continuation and renewal of the Investment Advisory Agreement, the Board, assisted by the advice of fund counsel, requested and received a significant amount of information and considered all the factors the Board believed relevant, including, among other things, the following: (1) the nature, extent and quality of services performed by the Adviser, including the investment performance of the Company, other comparable registered investment companies, certain other accounts advised by an affiliate of the Adviser, and a certain market index; (2) information regarding the fees and other expenses paid by the Company, including the cost of services provided by the Adviser and its affiliate; (3) the profitability to the Adviser of its relationship with the Company, including certain ancillary and other benefits received by the Adviser; (4) comparative information on fees and expenses borne by other comparable registered investment companies, and a separate account managed by an affiliate of the Adviser ("Comparable Account"); (5) the extent to which economies of scale would be realized as the Company grows and whether fee levels reflect these economies of scale for the benefit of the Company's investors; and (6) various other factors.